Terminology and Types of Common Childhood Rashes

 This is one of the most common causes of fever and rash in infants and young children.
 It starts out with three days of moderate to high fevers, with no other symptoms.
-Just when you start to get worried, the fever breaks on day four and your infant develops the rash yet acts almost entirely well.
+On day four the fever breaks and your infant develops a rash yet acts almost entirely well.
 The rash consists of red spots and bumps starting on the upper back and neck, spreading down the trunk and into the extremities.
 It sometimes has a lacy appearance.
 If this sounds like what your child has, then click here for more information on roseola.

-This is a very common occurrence in children, even if you don’t have pets and you clean house regularly.
+This is a very common occurrence in children, even if you don’t have pets, and you clean the house regularly.
 If your child develops several (generally less than 20) red bumps with a visible pinpoint hole in the middle, then it is probably an insect bite.

 This appears as tiny red pimples, bumps, or spots.
 It usually appears on the back of the neck or lower back, but can involve the entire trunk.
 It occurs due to a mix of sweat, heat, and clothing.
 Treat this by cooling your baby off, airing out the area, or applying a cool washcloth.